danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 trust the DSCP bits in received packets because there is no authorization or authentication for differented treatment.

+This document does not assume nor require that all on-path network elements must understand the meaning associated with signaled metadata.
+Only a few network nodes would need to be upgraded to support the metadata signaling.

 By using the same metadata, both networks can communicate how packets should be treated and use their own signaling mechanism with their network elements (e.g., routers, {{?MASQUE=I-D.ietf-masque-quic-proxy}} proxies).